 Reel, married to Chinese star Chi Cheng, had international status, especially since he’d lured some top talent – Chinese sprint star Lee Shiu-Chia, middle distance runners Chee Swee Lee, plus Donna Fromme and some dandy runners like distance star Molly O’Neil, hurdler Pam Ashe, sprinters Gloria Kennedy, Lynn Jones and Denise Becton.

+Throw Kleinsasser into that mix.
+If only she’d lasted four seasons at Redlands.
 Reel wrote about his own exploits.
-Part of his writings were about Kleinsasser, including her season at Redlands.
+Part of his writings were about Kleinsasser, including that season at Redlands.

-“I realized I had chosen the wrong school.
-Not that it isn’t a wonderful place; it was not just the right place for me.
+Kleinsasser dropped out of Redlands, saying, “I realized I had chosen the wrong school.
+Not that it isn’t a wonderful place.
+It was not just the right place for me.
 That was before the NCAA for women.”

 At the Bakersfield Invitational, Kleinsasser posted that 2:07.6.

 She was on-again, off-again training – seriously, pondering, planning.
-She’d gone from Ruth Kleinsasser to Ruth Caldwell and, finally, to Ruth Wysocki.

 RUTH SLAYED SLANEY

-Ruth took sixth in the 800, eighth in 1500.
+Ruth took sixth over an 800, eighth in 1500.

 More men: Britain’s Daley Thompson scored his second straight decathlon title.